KinsonDigital/Velaptor/CONTRIBUTING.md

 <h2 style="font-weight:bold" align="center">Contributing</h2>

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+To contribute to this repository, please create a GitHub issue.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Note that we have a code of conduct.
+Please follow it in all of your interactions with the project.
 Before contributing, please review all coding standards and development practices put in place for the project.

 ---